Finding out what you can do… and how to do it

 - it is supported by up-to-date evidence, such as a current housing needs survey

-Even if these criteria are in place the planning application will be subject to approval from planners in a number of other ways, including highways, services (water, electric, gas), ecology, archaeology and impact on open countryside.
+Even if these criteria are in place the planning application will be subject to approval from planners in a number of other ways, including highways, utilities, ecology, archaeology and impact on open countryside.

 Will the parish have to fund the survey or an affordable homes scheme?

-The only cost to the community is in shoe-leather, ensuring that one survey pack is delivered to each dwelling across the parish (which some communities manage alongside delivery of a parish newsletter or similar).
+Most communities won’t need to pay for the survey, though they will be responsible for delivering the survey packs across the parish (which could be delivered alongside a parish newsletter or similar).
 The parish is not required to make a financial contribution to the scheme although some choose to donate land or sell it at a reduced rate.

 Why is a housing needs survey required when there is already a housing waiting list?

-The local authority housing waiting list generally only registers households who are looking for properties to rent whereas a housing needs survey considers all tenures of housing, from rent through to self-build.
-Many people who live in rural areas believe that affordable housing will never be built in their area so do not apply to the local housing waiting list.
-A survey is also an opportunity to consult with the local community and may help in land coming forward.
+The local authority housing waiting list only registers households looking for properties to rent whereas a housing needs survey considers all tenures of housing, from rent through to self-build.
+Many people who live in rural areas believe that affordable housing will never be built in their area so do not bother applying to the local housing waiting list.
+A survey is also an opportunity to raise the issue of housing with the local community and may help in land coming forward.